Rent vs Buy in Arizona (2026 Cost Analysis + Calculator)

 - Buyers with less than 10% down payment saved: At Arizona price levels, buyers with less than 10% down face PMI costs of $150 to $300 per month on top of a higher monthly interest burden.
 This extends break-even and increases early financial risk.

-- Investors in migration-volatile markets: Arizona prices are sensitive to migration flows.
+- Remote workers without local employment anchors: Arizona prices are sensitive to migration flows.
 If remote work trends reverse, some migration demand could dissipate.
-Buyers with uncertain long-term plans in highly speculative areas face more risk than in employment-anchored markets.
+Buyers whose primary connection to Arizona is lifestyle rather than employment face more price risk in highly speculative outer suburbs.

 - Residents with 4 or more year timelines in Phoenix suburbs: At $400,000 to $450,000 in suburbs like Chandler, Gilbert, and Peoria, monthly ownership premiums run $600 to $900.
 With 4% to 5% annual appreciation and 3% rent growth, break-even arrives in year 4 to 5.